-Transition Between Prague Schools and Stages
+Transition Between Prague Schools

 Kindergarden/Materska to Elementary Prague schools will be the most stressful for you especially if the transition is from private to state.
 Not only will you have to check about available school places you will also have to be officially accepted (the Zapis – really important if it is the first state school).
 State schools will already have reserved places for kids in the state Materska system so if coming from a private kindergarten you’ll be judged on whether you are in the school catchment area.
 If your child was born in August or September then most Prague schools encourage you to get the advice of a psychologist to assess their mental and social abilities.
 Remember that there could be almost a 2 year age difference in the first year at school.

 The State Elementary/Primary Prague schools transition is usually straightforward as it often only means that the child will go to a different part of the existing building but there’s nothing stopping you going to another state Primary school so long as you can get accepted.

 The Elementary/Grammar Prague schools transition has it’s own stress.
 Around your child’s 10th birthday you’ll already know how they are doing in the class from the regular reports and general attitude so it’s around this time you’ll consider the Grammar/High-School (Gymnazium) option.
 90% of Grammar acceptance is based on an entry test.
 The tests vary from place to place but as bright as your child is, they will need some preparation for these tests which are usually bought privately.
 The other 10% is usually covered by the intake policy of the school.
 In the Prague schools system, the sole purpose of the Grammar/Gymnazium is to prepare your child for university and will offer advanced levels of teaching technical subjects.
 At the end of the Gymnazium you sit the Matriculacni Exam.
 It’s tough but if you can pass then it’s your ticket to university.